Mattamorphic/github-webhook-tester/README.md

 2. `npm link` to locally link the bin file to your bash profile

-3. Setup your .env file `mv .env.template .env` then populate what it asks for :wink:
+Then...

-4. Setup a free ngrok.io account [ngrok](https://ngrok.com/) and setup the token (see the account page)
+- Setup a free ngrok.io account [ngrok](https://ngrok.com/) and setup the token (see the account page)

 ## TODO List